B59-CloudDevOps/Expense-App/001-frontend.md

 ```
     # systemctl restart nginx
-    # systemctl status            ( service should show up as running, if not, you'd have made some mistakes above )
+    # systemctl status nginx           ( service should show up as running, if not, you'd have made some mistakes above )
 ```